 “Is sustainability important?
 Absolutely, it is.
 Everybody talks about it now,” said Brad Jakeman, Co-Founder and Managing Partner at Rethink Food and the former President of PepsiCo’s Global Beverage Group.
 “But then there are two camps of people: People who are saying and not doing … and people who are trying to be sustainable and finding it really challenging.”

-The OpenX panel on sustainability in business at Cannes Lions set out to inform, inspire and guide that second group — and its featured experts delivered.
+The OpenX panel on sustainability in business in Cannes set out to inform, inspire and guide that second group — and its featured experts delivered.

 In two packed sessions, leaders from global brands, agencies and consulting firms and environmental leaders in business and advertising came together to talk about sustainability.
 It’s a topic OpenX has been championing for years on its “Path to Net-Zero,” which includes becoming the first certified CarbonNeutral® ad tech company, having its net-zero targets validated by the Science Based Targets initiative (SBTi), and creating a suite of sustainable products.
 Moderated by Bill Wescott, Managing Partner at BrainOxygen LLC and a pioneer in climate action and standards, the group covered key sustainability criteria, the need for a consistent measurement framework, impactful steps the industry can take and much more.